 Printable Low Phosphorus Diet Guidlines (PDF)

 Protein is not a problem for healthy kidneys.
 Normally, protein is ingested and waste products are created, which in turn are filtered by the nephrons of the kidney.
-The waste then, with the help of additional renal proteins, turns into urine.
+Then, with the help of additional renal proteins, the waste turns into urine.
 In contrast, damaged kidneys fail to remove protein waste and it accumulates in the blood.

 The proper consumption of protein is tricky for Chronic Kidney Disease patients as the amount differs with each stage of disease.
 Protein is essential for tissue maintenance and other bodily roles, so it is important to eat the recommended amount for the specific stage of disease according to your nephrologist or renal dietician.